DFE-Digital/register-early-career-teachers/documentation/service-rules/grant-funding-summary.md

 -   Doing FIP programme

-For the mentor to be eligible they need to
+For the mentor to be eligible they need to:

 -   Be on a FIP programme